Finding an online platform to help you sell online is a bit like choosing washing powder at the supermarket.

 Pros

-- No hidden charges or extra fees to use the marketplace, unlike other platforms
+• No hidden charges or extra fees in most cases

 Cons